DennisD2/tomorrow/src/morrow/sa9054-info.md

 - Fix Error mapping ENG->SW domain
 - Check all return values of SetFuncStatusCode() - ok till InitGuiSweep
 - Check all "DD XXX" and "TODO" notes and solve the issues
+- SetVBWmode uses AUTO_ON/OFF and not VI_TRUE/FALSE.
+Replace this everywhere.

 ## Status